 I know how it is because I’ve been there!
 You’ve probably been all over the internet looking for proofreading work.
 Or maybe (hopefully!) you got lucky and found this website first.
 Whichever situation you may be in, you’re here now looking for a way to change your career path and start earning what you’re worth.

-Proofreading for court reporters totally trumps other forms of proofreading — and hopefully this post will get you pumped up and motivated to start working your way towards a piece of the pie.
+Proofreading for court reporters is one of my favorite forms of proofreading — and hopefully this post will get you pumped up and motivated to start working your way toward a piece of the pie.
 It’s hard work, but it’s worth it… and here’s why!

 Proofreading transcripts rocks because…

 One of the big differences in proofreading transcripts vs. general proofreading is how you are paid.
 Court reporters are paid per page, and so are you — it’s that simple!
 The amount you earn is directly affected by how focused you are, how efficient you are, and how quickly you turn work around.